rwgeaston/django-discussion-board/README.md

 setup
 ------

-Not dockerised yet so not production ready:

-- make a python3.6 virtualenv,
-- pip install requirements
-- make a local_settings.py file in same folder as settings with
+Make a local_settings.py in main folder with values like:

     DEBUG=True

     SECRET_KEY='something secret'

+    ALLOWED_HOSTS = ['0.0.0.0']

+then run

+    docker-compose up

+to run the server but as a one off you need to do

-- python app/manage.py migrate
+    docker-compose exec web python app/manage.py migrate

+(leave docker-compose up while doing this.)

+you can also do

-- python app/manage.py runserver
+    docker-compose exec web python app/manage.py test

+to run the tests.

+Precommit hook runs pylint which I advise doing in a python3.6 virtualenv (pip install -r local_requirements.txt in this).